By Kathleen Escarcha

-As pressure rises for colleges to offer more experiential learning opportunities, more institutions have begun to offer these programs over winter and spring break.
+More institutions have begun to offer experiential learning programs over winter and spring break.

 The push for experiential learning comes from both students, who worry about their post-grad career prospects, and employers, who report widespread skills gaps.